AugelabTech/AugeLab-Studio-Issues/Linux Importing Custom Blocks.md

 # How to Load Custom Blocks into AugeLab Studio in Linux distros

-## Prerequisites
-- AugeLab Studio is already installed.
-- You have a custom .py file that you want to load into AugeLab Studio.
-- You will transfer the custom Python file from a Windows machine to an Ubuntu machine, where the Python script will be run.

 ## Summary
 Summary of this tutorial is basically: